mboudreaux123/mcneese-acm-aws-static-website-tutorial/README.md

 # AWS static website tutorial
 A tutorial on how to host a static website on Amazon Simple Storage Service (S3) on Amazon Web Servies (AWS).

+This was made as a presenttion for the McNeese ACM student chapter on 9/8/2023.

 Live example: http://mboudreaux.s3-website-us-east-1.amazonaws.com/

+Edit the code on CodePen: [Link work-in-progress]

+## 0. Preparation
+You can upload your own HTML and CSS files, just be sure to have at the minimum a HTML file to follow along.

+This repository includes "index.html" and "style.css" if you would rather use a premade example.

+Download the files of you choosing, either your own or both the HTML and CSS files included in this repository to your computer.

 ## 1. Create an Amazon Web Services (AWS) account